untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 The Process of Processing

 Something that most newbie pig farmers don’t realize is that butchers schedule ahead of time for months down the road.
-If you wait to make an appointment with the butcher, you may not be able to find a slot.
+If you wait to make an appointment with the butcher, you might not find a slot.
 Make your butcher appointment soon after purchasing your piglets.

 Moving and transporting mature pigs can pose some challenges.
-Make sure your enclosure is set up with a double gate design or some way to corral the animals for loading.
-You will need a trailer with ramp so they can walk into it.
+Make sure your enclosure is set up with a double gate design to corral the animals for loading.
+You will need a trailer with a ramp so they can walk into it.
 The trailer can be fully enclosed or have high enough walls to secure the pigs.

 Consider loading the pigs onto the trailer the day before your butcher appointment in case it takes longer than anticipated.
 You can bait the animals using feed or fresh produce to get them to walk onto the trailer.

 Most butchers will ask for your special instructions and may have an order form for choosing your cuts.
-This needs to be completed prior to your butcher appointment.
+This needs to be completed before your butcher appointment.

 How to Sell Pork